ffreed101/Budget-App/README.md

 ## About
  A simple personal finance app focused on helping me learn key development concepts like CRUD, file handling, and input validation.
 This project will help me practice data persistence, file I/O, and error handling, while also building a strong foundation for larger applications.

-## Features(Minimum Viable Product)
+## Features
+- Starting work on profiles to help track financial data.
+  - Track Fixed Monthly Expenses
+  - Allow user to add to regular variable expenses to track a monthly average
+  - Set your own spending/saving rate
+  - Separate spending and saving money after bills
+  - Use transactions to collect data on spending
+  - Make future projections based on bills, average spending and saving,d

+- Minimum Viable Product
   - Add transactions for income and expenses.
   - View all transactions in a table format.
   - View a summary of total income, expenses, and current balance.
   - Edit or delete transactions.
   - Data is stored in a **JSON** file for persistence.

 ## How It Works
 1. The user is presented with a simple menu.